savioxavier/repo-finder-bot/README.md

 You can even search repos of specific languages *and* topics using the `rf.repolang [languages] [topics]` command.

+The equivalent slash commands of the above commands are also available.
+Check them out by typing in `/help`.

 - **What sort of details?**

 A whole array of details, including basic info ranging from the amount of stars and forks to the latest issues contributed to the repo.